German

 - Students with no prior exposure to German are encouraged to begin their study in the first semester because doing so will allow them to take full advantage of options open to them, including study in a German-speaking country.
 GER 1101 Beginning German I: Self-Expression and Cultural Comparison is open to those with no previous study in the German language.
 No placement necessary.

 Explores the myriad ways that prostitutes have been represented in modern Western culture from the middle of the nineteenth century to the present.
 By analyzing literary texts, visual artworks, and films from Europe and the United States, examines prostitution as a complex urban phenomenon and a vehicle through which artists and writers grapple with issues of labor, morality, sexuality, and gender roles.
 Introduces students to a variety of literary, artistic, musical, and filmic genres, as well as to different disciplinary approaches to the study of prostitution.
 Authors, artists, and film directors may include Baudelaire, Toulouse-Lautrec, Kirchner, Wedekind, Pabst, Marshall, Scorsese, Spielmann, and Sting.
-(Same as: CINE 1027, GSWS 1027)
+This course originates in German and is crosslisted with: Gender Sexuality and Women St. (Same as: CINE 1027, GSWS 1027)

 How can art and culture be weaponized?
 How much power do art and culture hold and how does the status-quo push back?
 This writing intensive course explores notions of resistance in art and culture in Germany and Europe from World War II to the present.
 By analyzing literary texts, films, music, pop-up exhibitions, and popular culture in 20th and 21st century Germany and Europe, we will examine through regular writing assignments the relationship between art and culture; resistance; and the status quo.
 Topics include resistance to Nazi Germany and behind the Iron Curtain, subversive cinema, punk and hip-hop, humor and satire, and cultural output by minoritized communities.
 Students will learn to grapple with and negotiate the driving forces behind personal acts of defiance through evidence-based and exploratory writing exercises of various lengths.